Dripdrop12/ipardalis/content/blog/lilly/index.md

 title = "Lilly"
 date = "2019-06-06"
-tags = ["lilly", "jude", "sparkles", "kako"] categories = ["breeders"] banner = "img/ambilobe/lilly/lilly"
+tags = ["lilly", "jude", "sparkles", "kako"] categories = ["ambilobe"] banner = "img/ambilobe/lilly/lilly"
 +++

 {{< load-photoswipe >}}

-Lilly has some really nice purples, hatched 6/5/19.
+Lilly has some really nice purples, hatched 6/5/19 from Jude x Kako.
 It will be a lot of fun to watch her eggs hatch to see which traits she is carrying.

-{{< gallery dir="/img/ambilobe/lilly" />}}

-Filial
-: F3
+Her daughters will hopefully be equally beautiful, but we have a theory that her coloration indicates her sons will be killer yellow body blue bar (YBBB) Ambilobe!
 Sire
 : [Jude]({{< ref "blog/jude/index.md" >}})